halasadi/MAPS/README.md

-Inferring Recent Demographic Surfaces via Haplotyepe Sharing
+Inferring Recent Demographic Surfaces via Haplotype Sharing
 =====================================

 This in an internal repo.